 The right integrations allow you to sync information between systems, creating a single source of truth for all client-related activities.
 For example, you might want to save an important email and its attachments directly to a client’s folder in your document management system.
 This eliminates the need to switch between apps and ensures all relevant information is stored in one place.

-Security and Mobile Access
+Security and On-the-Go Access

 When your emails contain sensitive client information, security is paramount.
 Look for a platform that offers robust security features, such as encryption for data both in transit and at rest.
 Some tools also provide a secure client portal for sharing confidential documents, which is a much safer alternative to standard email attachments.